mdc-dart/material_components_web/README.md

 Angular2 Dart bindings for the
 [Material Design Components Library](https://github.com/material-components/material-components-web).

-All directves and services are unit-tested.
+All directves and services *will eventually be* unit-tested.

 # Installation
 In your `pubspec.yaml`: